mpa-mxiang/capstone1/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please star this project to show your support, thank you for your support!
+If you like this project please star this project to support, thank you for your support!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>